 Random variate generation is an important tool in statistical computing.
-Many programms for simulation or statistical computing (e.g. R) provide a collection of random variate generators for many standard distributions.
-There exists a vast literature on generation methods for standard distributions; see, for example, the books by Devroye [4], Dagpunar [3], Gentle [5], or Knuth [8].
+Many programs for simulation or statistical computing (e.g. R) provide a collection of random variate generators for many standard distributions.
+There exists a vast literature on generation methods for standard distributions; see, for example, the books by Devroye (1986), Dagpunar (1988), Gentle (1998), or Knuth (1998).
 These books are usually the source for algorithms implemented in software.
 These algorithms are often especially designed for a particular distribution and tailored to the features of each probability density function.
 The designing goals for these methods are fast generators and/or simple code.
-However, as statistical modeling has become more sophisticated there is demand for larger classes of (non-standard) distributions.
-Adding generators for newly required distribution seems not to be the solution to this problem.

 In the last decade so called automatic (also called universal or black-box) methods have been developed for sampling from fairly large classes of distributions with a single piece of code.
-For such algorithms a data about the distributions must be given; typically the density function (or probability mass function), and (maybe) the (approximate) location of the mode.
-Obviously these universal methods need some setup step, in opposition to special generators, e.g., to the Box-Muller method [2].
+For such algorithms data about the distribution must be given; typically the density function (or probability mass function), and (maybe) the (approximate) location of the mode.
+Obviously these universal methods need some setup step, in opposition to special generators, e.g., to the Box-Muller method (Box and Muller, 1958).
 Nevertheless, we always can select between a fast setup step and slow marginal generation times or (very) fast marginal generation times at the expense of a time consuming setup step.
 Some of the algorithms can be adjusted by a single parameter to the needs of the current situation.
-Although originally motivated to generate from non-standard distributions these universal methods have advantages which makes their usage attractive even for standard distributions.
-For univariate continuous distribution there are methods like Transformed Density Rejection [6], or algorithms based on a variant of the ratio-of-uniforms method [9] or on piecewise constant hat functions [1].
-They have the following properties in common [see 10, for details]:
+Although originally motivated to generate from non-standard distributions these universal methods have advantages which makes their usage attractive even for sampling from standard distributions.
+For univariate continuous distributions there are methods like Transformed Density Rejection (Hörmann, 1995), or algorithms based on a variant of the ratio-of-uniforms method (Leydold, 2000), or on piecewise constant hat functions (Ahrens, 1995).
+They have the following properties in common (see Leydold and Hörmann, 2001, for details):

-- Only one piece of code, well implemented and debugged only once, is required. - By a simple parameter it is possible to choose between fast setup with slow marginal generation time and vice versa. - It can sample from truncated distributions. - The algorithms can be made as close to inversion as requested. - The marginal generation time does not depend on the density function and is faster than many of the specialized generators (even for the normal distribution). - It can be used for variance reduction techniques. - The quality of the generated random numbers only depends on the underlying uniform random number generator.
+- Only one piece of code, well implemented and debugged only once, is required. - By a simple parameter it is possible to choose between fast setup with slow marginal generation time and vice versa. - It can sample from truncated distributions. - The algorithms can be made as close to inversion as requested. - The marginal generation time does not depend on the density function and is faster than many of the specialized generators (even for the normal distribution). - It can be used for variance reduction techniques. - The quality of the generated random variates only depends on the underlying uniform random number generator.

-For more details on these and many other universal methods see the forthcoming monograph by Hörmann, Leydold, and Derflinger [7].
+For more details on these and many other universal methods see the forthcoming monograph by Hörmann, Leydold, and Derflinger (2003).